netlify-templates/victor-hugo/site/content/blog/designing-and-implementing-a-connected-health-program-lessons-learned.md

 The Way To Health team has run a lot of these trials, 116 to be precise.
 We like to think of ourselves as an implementation focused behavioral economists by trade.
 As such, here are some of our learnings:

-**Walk a mile in someone else's shoes**: We encourage our teams to pretend to be the participant.
+## Walk a mile in someone else's shoes

+We encourage our teams to pretend to be the participant.

 - Walk through the enrollment process, whether it be in clinic, or completed remotely by sending a link over email to participate.
 - Next, try the intervention on for size.
 Are you annoyed by the frequency of the daily texts?
 Was the content of the text message appropriate for the age group?